jasonpit/arch-linux-barbaric-quick-install/README.md

 * Building an audio-focused Linux workstation
 * VM-based plugin testing environments
 * Rapid setup for live performance rigs or headless synth systems

 ---

-##  Next Steps

-Once installed, you can:

-* SSH into your system using the IP assigned
-* Start installing your favorite audio tools like Carla, JACK-aware plugins, DAWs, etc.

----